What is Dual Credit?

 - Partnership Resources

-Currently, A&M-SA partners with Southwest Preparatory School: Northwest Campus.
+Currently, A&M-SA has an ECHS partnership with Southwest Preparatory School: Northwest Campus.
 The early college program through A&M-SA is only available to students who attend their campus.
-For more information regarding their campus and admissions criteria to attend their school, please click here (link to school website).
+For more information regarding their campus and admissions criteria to attend their school, please click here.

 If you are a K-12 institution and interested in receiving more information about creating a partnership with A&M-SA, please feel free to contact the Department of University Access.